apache/tika/README.txt

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+Apache Tika includes a number of subcomponents with separate copyright notices and license terms.
+Your use of these subcomponents is subject to the terms and conditions of the licenses listed in the LICENSE.txt file.

 Building Tika
 =============